-For the purposes of this analysis, we evaluated the replacement of boilers on a one-for-one basis with equipment of the same capacity.
-We recommend that you work with your mechanical design team to select boilers that are sized appropriately for the heating load.
-In many cases installing multiple modular boilers, rather than one or two large boilers, will result in higher overall plant efficiency while providing additional system redundancy.
+For the purposes of this analysis, we evaluated the replacement of chillers on a one-for-one basis with equipment of the same capacity.
+We recommend that you work with your design team to select chillers that are sized appropriately for the cooling load.
+In some cases, the plant energy use can be reduced by selecting multiple chillers that match the facility load profile, rather than one or two large chillers.
+This can also improve the chiller plant reliability through increased redundancy.
+Energy savings are maximized by proper selection of new equipment based on the cooling load profile.

-Replacing the boilers has a long payback and may not be justifiable based simply on energy considerations.
-However, the boilers have reached the end of their normal useful life.
-Typically, the marginal cost of purchasing high efficiency boilers can be justified by the marginal savings from the improved efficiency.
-When the boiler is eventually replaced, consider purchasing boilers that exceed the minimum efficiency required by building codes.
-We also recommend working with your mechanical design team to determine whether the heating system can operate with return water temperatures below 130°F, which would allow the use of condensing boilers.
+Replacing the chiller has a long payback based on energy savings and may not be justifiable based simply on energy considerations.
+However, the chiller has reached the end of its normal useful life.
+Typically, the marginal cost of purchasing a high-efficiency chiller can be justified by the marginal savings from the improved efficiency.
+When the chiller is eventually replaced, consider purchasing equipment that exceed the minimum efficiency required by building codes.